kylermccoy/WebCheckers/docs/DesignDoc.md

 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._
+For unit testing, we tried to achieve full coverage for each of the classes that we wrote unit tests for.
+We tried accounting for all possible cases when it comes to testing to ensure that our web application is bug-free.
+Currently there are some issues with getting coverage after a route redirect.
+We've tried checking that the route returns null but that proved ineffective.
+If there's a solution that we discover later down the line, we will implement that towards all applicable routes.